GGCS Student Poster Competition

 For the 2017 Summit, initial team selection began in October 2016.
 Teams from each country are being selected from initial proposals and invited to participate in Web-based classes on lean startup techniques, business model development, and customer discovery.
 Five teams from each country will be selected to participate at the Pre-Summit Student Day.
 Winning teams will receive monetary prizes and every team will receive a certificate of participation.

-- Teams will propose and develop a startup business model based on an idea/concept related to the 14 NAE Grand Challenges for Engineering (engineeringchallenges.org/challenges.aspx).
+Teams of students will propose and develop a startup business model based on an idea/concept generally related to the 14 NAE Grand Challenges for Engineering.

-- The business model developed by each team will be pitched, by the team, to a judging panel of entrepreneurs and innovators at the 2017 summit in Washington.
+The business models will be pitched by each team to a judging panel of entrepreneurs and innovators at the Summit in Washington.